mjkim111011/Mine-Sweeper/README.md

 From command files, we will read a series of commands and proceed to play the game.

-The game is over when
+The game is over when,

-*The player touched all the spaces in the grid without any bombs, thus safely clearing board.
+1. The player touched all the spaces in the grid without any bombs, thus safely clearing board.

-*The player touched a bomb.
+2. The player touched a bomb.

 Our grid will be 8x8, and there are 3 commands that our program will process.